 • Regent Street: You’ll instantly recognize Christmas here, with hanging angels and swarms of classic red buses as your backdrop (very Instagrammable 😉)

-• Bond Street: Perfect for seeing the bustle and buzz of the city all at once, see the blue arch installation at 85 South Molton Street, around the corner
+• Old Bond Street & New Bond Street: Perfect for seeing the bustle and buzz of the city all at once

-• Fortnum and Masons: Where the Queen shops!
+• Fortnum and Masons: The royals’ favourite place to shop.
 With a giant dazzling red advent calendar taking over the building for the season

-• Burlington Arcade: A small but gorgeous shopping arcade with a James Bond ‘Festive 007 Spectacle’ on for the season!
+• Burlington Arcade: A small but gorgeous shopping arcade with a festive theme on for the season!

-• Covent Garden: The whole area is magic come Christmastime, but especially with flurries of snow covering their famed Christmas tree this year (every hour from midday-7pm)
+• Covent Garden: The whole area is magic come Christmastime, but especially with flurries of snow covering their famed Christmas tree this year (every hour from 12pm – 7pm from November 9th – December 27th)

-• Selfridges: Whether it’s for a cheeky splurge or just gawking at the decorations, Selfridges is a great place to visit for Christmas in London, be sure to visit their Edward Mews Christmas Market (at the rear of Selfridges) too
+• Selfridges: Whether it’s for a cheeky splurge or just gawking at the decorations, Selfridges is a great place to visit for Christmas in London, be sure to have a peek at their window displays too

 • Hay’s Galleria: A lovely arcade filled with charming and quaint Christmas markets for the season and a grand ship sculpture called ‘The Navigators’